amanbind898/Hacktoberfest-New-Contributors/README.md

 8. **Star this repository**: If you had fun, don't forget to star this repository!

 ## Bonus Features!
-- Check out profiles submitted by fellow coders from around the globe, from Kathmandu to Copenhagen 🌍.
+- Check out profiles submitted by fellow coders from around the globe, from Azamgarh to Bangalore 🌍.
 - Explore a variety of programming languages, from BrainFuck to Groovy 💻.
 - Be inspired by creative ways to print out a "Hello, World!" string 🚀.